We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Compare and select an exchange.
 Find an exchange that supports Bitcoin deposits and permits fiat currency cash withdrawals.
 A trusted and secure exchange to consider is Binance.

 - Create an account.
-Register an account and complete the ID verification to enable Bitcoin to cash withdrawals and increased limits.
+Register an account and complete the ID verification to enable Bitcoin to cash withdrawals and increase limits.

 - Deposit Bitcoin.
 Fund the exchange by depositing Bitcoin using the unique wallet address or QR code.